MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

     Summarize the following meeting transcript in a single paragraph
     ---
-    Alex Chen: “We need an offsite location that’s easy to reach—Denver and Austin were my first thoughts.”
+    Jordan Lee: “We should pick a retreat location that’s convenient for most people—Chicago and Nashville came to mind first.”
-    Priya Nair: “Austin’s appealing, but I’m worried about hotel availability and overall cost.”
+    Anika Sharma: “Chicago is central, but the venue costs there can add up quickly.”
-    Miguel Torres: “I checked a few options, and Las Vegas consistently comes out easier for flights and venues.”
+    Carlos Ramirez: “I looked into a few alternatives, and Phoenix seems much easier when it comes to flights and space.”
-    Alex Chen: “That’s true—Vegas also gives us more flexibility than Denver or San Diego.”
+    Jordan Lee: “That makes sense—Phoenix does offer more flexibility than Chicago or Portland.”
-    Priya Nair: “San Diego would be nice, but when we compare logistics, Vegas clearly wins.”
+    Anika Sharma: “Portland would be enjoyable, but from a planning standpoint, Phoenix is simpler.”
-    Miguel Torres: “Exactly—it’s simpler and more scalable than the other options.”
+    Carlos Ramirez: “Exactly.
+It scales better and avoids some of the pricing issues.”
-    Alex Chen: “Sounds like we’re aligned that Las Vegas is the best choice overall.”
+    Jordan Lee: “So it sounds like Phoenix is our strongest option overall.”
-    Priya Nair: “Yes, I’m comfortable choosing Vegas over the other locations.”
+    Anika Sharma: “Yes, I’m comfortable choosing Phoenix over the other cities.”
-    Miguel Torres: “Agreed—let’s lock in Las Vegas for the offsite.”
+    Carlos Ramirez: “Agreed—let’s move forward with Phoenix for the retreat.”
     ```

     The model should generate a summary of the text.